TumblThreeApp/TumblThree/README.md

 ## Contributing to TumblThree:

+We like the [all-contributors](https://allcontributors.org/) specification.
+Contributions of any kind are welcome!
+If you've ever wanted to contribute to open source, and a great cause, now is your chance!

-* You can find useful information about How and What you can contribute to the TumblThree project [here](Contributing.md).
+* You can find useful information about How and What you can contribute to the TumblThree project [here](docs/Contributing.md).
 * Also see the [wiki page for ideas of new or missing features](https://github.com/TumblThreeApp/TumblThree/wiki/New-Feature-Requests-and-Possible-Enhancements) and add your thoughts.

 ## Contributors ✨

-Last but not least see also the list of [contributors](Contributors.md) who participated in this project.
+Last but not least see also the list of [contributors](docs/Contributors.md) who participated in this project.